Arizona Adoption, Home Studies and More

 Pregnant and Considering Adoption in Arizona

-That pregnancy test show positive and now your emotions feel overwhelming.
+Your pregnancy test shows a positive result and now your emotions feel overwhelming.
 What do you do now?
 You may want to share your news with family, friends, and the baby’s father.
 If so, you need to be prepared for a wide range of opinions and advice.
 This can make you feel even more anxious and confused.

 Step back for a minute and contact a Lifetime Adoption coordinator who will be a kind and non-judgmental voice who can help you consider all the pros and cons of each of your options.
 You can call, text, or fill out our online form, and a coordinator will be ready to provide the support you need.
 If you like, she will put you in touch with a professional or peer counselor.